LucianTranc/Personal-Website/README.md

 This is the code to my personal website that is hosted at luciantranc.com

 # What I learned
-* Developed my react skills
+* Gained experience using React